-The Gemara cites an alternate version: Rabbah bar bar Chanah in the name of Rabbi Yochanan prohibits one to be healed for internal injuries.
+The Gemora cites an alternate version, which prohibits one to be healed for internal injuries.

-What is the difference between them? - The Gemara explains that the difference between the two versions is a wound on a hand or foot, which one may violate Shabbos to heal, but which is not internal.
-(27b3 - 28a1)
+The Gemora explains that the difference between the two versions is a wound on a hand or foot, which one may violate Shabbos to heal, but which is not internal.
+(27b - 28a)